What is data storytelling

 We can see how these numbers matter when we look at recovery rates in communities by zip code, income level, or hospital density.
 Different stories can be told using data in this extraordinary time, concerning pollution levels, shopping habits, or leisure-time activities.

 Data storytelling can be used in any industry and by employees in any department as a way to increase the impact of their data.
 Remember: when crafting your narrative, it’s important to be honest and authentic, consider your audience, and include conflict to inject tension into your story and increase the drama.
 People remember stories, not data.
-Give them insights in story form to turn your statistics and information into a powerful communication tool.Watch a Demo Back to Glossary
+Give them insights in story form to turn your statistics and information into a powerful communication tool.Start Free Trial Back to Glossary